nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

-#### Transfers
+#### Transfer View

-Create a transfer
-To create a transfer from the dashboard, simply click **+ New Upload** in the upper right hand corner.
+To create a transfer from the dashboard, simply click **+ + New Upload** in the upper right hand corner.
 By default, this will set the “target document” (or destination) as the user’s personal workspace.
-This can be edited using the “common metadata” edit.
+This can be edited using the “common metadata” edit; "target location" value.

 On this screen, different actions are available;

 You can:

-- Drag and drop (or click to select) file(s) or folder(s)  to upload with Aspera and follow the status of the uploads (whether you have the Aspera desktop client or not).
+- Drag and drop (or click to select) file(s) or folder(s)  to upload with Aspera and follow the status of the uploads (you can follow the status whether you have the Aspera desktop client or not).

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Aspera Connector/aspera-image1